 Orka creates a simple VM with the specified image and 3 CPU, and assigns a randomly generated name to it.

-Starting with Orka 3.0.0, you can deploy VMs using images from OCI-compatible registries.
+You can also deploy VMs using images from OCI-compatible registries.

 cURL